nocomplexity/SecurityPrinciples/security_principles.md

 ##### Rationale
 Consumer data transiting networks should be adequately protected against tampering and eavesdropping via a combination of network protection and encryption.
 ##### Implications
 If this principle is not implemented, then the integrity or confidentiality of the data may be compromised whilst in transit.

-###Data Security
+###Data is always protected
 ##### Statement
 Data is protected from unauthorized use and disclosure.
 In addition to the traditional aspects of data classification, this includes, but is not limited to, protection of per-decisional, sensitive, source selection-sensitive, and proprietary information.
 ##### Rationale